 Rules

 The information in this document applies to MyFin API version 3.4.0 and later, which introduced a revamped rules engine with smart rule selection based on specificity scoring.
+The fuzzy matching mechanism was added in version 3.5.0.

 Overview